Sydney Electric Train Society: History

 By 1993, the executive of SETS had significantly changed to include more “mature” members.
-This went a long way to regaining some credibility with senior key players in the SRA.
+This went a long way to regaining some credibility with senior key players in the State Rail Authority.
 Through the hard work of these mature members, the manual doors impasse was settled.
 Tours then resumed, using trains hired from the SRA, with significant success through 1995 and 1996.
-A four car heritage set known as "M1" would commonly be used on such tours formed of carriages C3102, T4527, D4052, and C3218.
+A four car heritage set known as "M1" would commonly be used on such tours formed of carriages C3218, T4527, D4052, and C3102.
 In 1995, this set would be moved to Flemington where it would be known as "F1".
-The Set is now under the ownership of Historic Electric Traction and has had cars C3102 and D4052 removed from the consist and replaced with cars C7396 and C3426.

 In 1997, a number of SETS members voluntarily resigned with a new board taking on the job of electric preservation.
 This was due to a disagreement in operations with volunteers split on a private or public ownership.
 The remaining members of SETS would follow the private operation of owning rolling stock whilst the members that resigned would start a new organisation Historic Electric Traction (HET) with its primary objective of SRA owning the rolling stock whilst HET would be the care takers of it; a partnership of sorts.